allonsy/chatServer/README.md

 # chatServer By Alec Snyder
 * Basic Chat Server implemented in haskell
 * chat room like functionality
+* github link: github link: https://github.com/allonsy/chatServer
+* email: alsnyder@uchicago.edu or linuxbash8@gmail.com

 ##Build instructions:
-*Clone the repository or untar the cabal sdist tar.gz file *You will need the Network and HSpec packages so make sure that you build from a cabal sandbox with these packages installed or have these packages globally installed.
+* Clone the repository or untar the cabal sdist tar.gz file
+* You will need the Network and HSpec packages so make sure that you build from a cabal sandbox with these packages installed or have these packages globally installed.